birgitstrackenbrock/lwditamarketing/README.md

 ## Schema documentation domain approach

+The following domains are added to the schema.
+Plus a outputclass attribute domain that adds a outputclass attribute to each element.

 ### Marketing domain

 * actionitem - is a call to action element.
 Use the link attribute to link a action (based on topic/p)